-- a system of medium-long term variable incentives (Long Term Incentive Plan) is contemplated, to be vested in three years.
-The aim of this plan is to encourage the management to pursue the Group's economic-financial and sustainability results in the interests of the shareholders; - as of 2015, in line with a growing need for transparency expressed by the Self-Governance Code and in view of an increasingly responsible remuneration policy, the claw back clause, already adopted for executives and key managers, has been extended also to the managerial roles which have greater impact on the Group's business.
+A system of medium-long term variable incentives (Long Term Incentive Plan) is contemplated, to be vested in three years.
+The aim of this plan is to encourage the management to pursue the Group's economic-financial and sustainability results in the interests of the shareholders.

+As of 2015, in line with a growing need for transparency expressed by the Self-Governance Code and in view of an increasingly responsible remuneration policy, the claw back clause, already adopted for executives and key managers, has been extended also to the managerial roles which have greater impact on the Group's business.
 Based on this clause, the Company is granted the right to request the restitution of variable remuneration (both short and long-term), should these components be found to have been paid on the basis of conduct of a malicious nature and/or due to serious misconduct, such as the intentional alteration of the figures used in achieving the objectives or obtaining these figures through conduct contrary to the corporate or legal regulations.

-Please note that in a market context in which the connection between variable remuneration mechanisms and the achievement of social and environmental as well as economic results is increasingly widespread, also after Legislative Decree 49/19 to encourage long-term commitment from shareholders, for many years the Acea Group has sought to further integrate sustainability into its business.
-In fact, in line with previous years, the short-term incentive plan includes both economic and financial objectives and those relating to sustainability.
-Similarly, the Long Term Incentive Plan includes parameters intended to align the interests of management with those of shareholders and closely linked to the Group's Business Plan, through the use of economic/financial indicators and indicators which recognise the creation of value which is sustainable over the medium/long-term.
+Note that in a market context in which there is an increasingly widespread connection between variable remuneration mechanisms and the achievement of social and environmental results, the Acea Group has confirmed its path of increasing the integration of sustainability into business activities, adopted over the years, also by strengthening of its own commitment.

+This aim is also implemented through Group incentive plans, with a significant increase in 2024 of the importance placed on sustainability aspects-both in the short-term and long-term incentive plans-in relation to other economic and financial objectives contained.

+Moreover, the new Long Term Incentive Plan includes parameters intended to align the interests of management with those of shareholders and closely linked to the Group's Business Plan, through the use of economic/financial indicators and indicators which recognise the creation of value which is sustainable over the medium/long-term.

-For details on the remuneration package for the Chairperson and the CEO, as well as for other executives with strategic responsibilities, please refer to Section II of the Report on Remuneration, pursuant to art.
+For details on the remuneration package for the Chairperson and the CEO, as well as for other executives with strategic responsibilities, please refer to Section I of the Report on Remuneration, pursuant to art.
 123-ter, TUF.